+Eliminate ignition sources.
+Stop source if safe to do so.
 On Land Block entry into waterways by diking with earth or other barrier.
 Do not contain spill if there is any chance of igniting vapours.
 On shop floors and in work/depot yards, apply particulate sorbents.
 On tundra use peat moss and leave to degrade if feasible to do so.

-Block entry into waterways by diking with snow or other barrier(s).
+On Snow & Ice Block entry into waterways by diking with snow or other barrier(s).
 Do not contain spill if there is any chance of igniting vapours.
 In work/depot yards, apply particulate sorbents.
 On Muskeg Remove pooled gasoline or Jet A with pumps, if safe to do so.
+Do not deploy personnel and equipment on marsh or vegetation.
 Low pressure flushing can be tried to disperse small spills.
 Burn carefully only in localized areas, e.g., trenches, piles or windrows.
 Do not burn if root systems can be damaged (low water table).
 Minimize damage caused by equipment and excavation.
 On Water Do not attempt to contain or remove spills.
 Use booms to protect water intakes and sensitive areas.

-Storage Store closed labeled containers in cool ventilated areas away from & Transfer incompatible materials incompatible materials

-Electrically ground containers and vehicles during transfer to designated disposal/treatment area.
+Storage & Transfer Store closed labeled containers in cool ventilated areas away from incompatible materials Electrically ground containers and vehicles during transfer to designated disposal/treatment area.
 Disposal Segregate waste types, if necessary.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 17 - Spill Response - Hydrochloric Acid (HCL)
+Appendix 16.0 Spill Response - Hydrochloric Acid (HCL)

-Consider action only if safety permits!
 Avoid contact with hydrochloric acid, it is a strong acid